TOP OF PAGE BANNER

 Leviticus 20:10

 "The man who commits Adultery with another man's wife, he who commits Adultery with his neighbor's wife, the Adulterer and the Adulteress, shall surely be put to Death.
-Therefore,

 Commit Physical Adultery => Death Penalty